 Medium Residential (e.g., large house, full survey) | £1,500 – £3,500 + VAT | Comprehensive 2D plans and elevations for a larger house, sections, roof plan. |

-Modest Commercial Property (e.g., small office, retail unit) | £2,000 – £5,000 + VAT | Includes 2D plans, elevations, and sections — often with detailed MEP elements. |
+Modest Commercial Property (e.g., small office, retail unit) | £2,000 – £5,000 + VAT | Covers 2D plans, elevations, and sections, often with more detail for services or fit-out. |

-Large/Complex Property (e.g., multi-storey commercial, industrial, heritage) | £5,000 – £20,000+ + VAT | Surveys with 3D point clouds or BIM, requiring extensive architectural or structural detail. |
+Large/Complex Property (e.g., multi-storey commercial, industrial, heritage) | £5,000 – £20,000 + VAT (or more) | In-depth surveys, often involving 3D point clouds, BIM models (LOD 300+), and extensive architectural or structural detail.
+Cost will depend heavily on square meterage and specific requirements. |

-Note: These are estimated ranges.
+Please note: These are estimated ranges.
 For a precise quote, always contact a professional surveyor with your specific project details.

 Example Measured Building Survey Costs by Property Type (Using 3D Laser Scanning)